chrysle28/binf6110_assignment03/README.md

 ```

 ## 2.4 | Diversity Measures & Differential Abundance
 The full pipeline used to calculate alpha/beta diversity measures and differential abundance is outlined in [metagomics_analysis.R](scripts/metagenomics_analysis.R).
-Alpha diversity measures (e.g. Observed, Chao1, Simpson, Shannon, Fisher) were computed using phyloseq v3.22 (McMurdie & Holmes, 2013).
+Alpha diversity measures (e.g. Observed, Chao1, Simpson, Shannon, Fisher) were computed using phyloseq v3.22 (McMurdie & Holmes, 2013), and were selected based on the recommendations of Cassol et al. (2025).
 To ensure that the alpha diversity richness estimates were accurate, the abundance table with rare taxa was used, as these retained singletons.
 Wilcoxon tests were subsequently performed to test for statistical difference between the two diet groups.
 For beta diversity and differential abundance, the abundance table filtering out low-abundance taxa was used.
 Beta diversity was visualized through PCoA and NMDS plots using Bray-Curtis distance.
 A PERMANOVA was conducted to test for statistical significance.
 Differential abundance analysis was performed using ANCOMBC v2.12.0 (Lin & Peddada, 2020), with the ANCOMBC-2 function.
 P-values were adjusted using the default Holm-Bonferroni correction, which controls for false positive rate better than Bonferroni correction (Eichstaedt, Kovatch, & Maroof, 2013).

 ## 2.5 | Visualization of Results